NASCAR all alone on motorsports biggest day of racing

 Both races at Darlington were compelling and the Xfinity Series finish Thursday came down to a last-lap battle Chase Briscoe won over Kyle Busch.

 Now comes the 600, which often turns into green-flag runs where cars are stretched into a long parade lap.
 Strategy, tire conservation and luck can factor into the race in a combination that often doesn’t make for for good television.
-That’s the only viewing option though because spectators are not permitted, so NASCAR must hope the casual sports fan sticks with the racing.
+That’s the only viewing option though because spectators are no t permitted, so NASCAR must hope the casual sports fan sticks with the racing.

 A snoozer of a race could spoil NASCAR’s current high.